Back to Overview Brochures

 Metabolic FLIM of Macroscopic Objects

-Record metabolic FLIM of macroscopic objects [15].
+Record metabolic FLIM of macroscopic objects [17].
 Below: FLIM image of a whole rat brain.
-Colour parameter is amplitude of fast decay component, a1, characterising the metabolic state of the tissue [16].
+Colour indicates the amplitude of the fast decay component, a1, characterising the metabolic state of the tissue [18].

 Ultra-Fast Decay Processes in Biological Material

-Explore fluorescence-decay processes which have never been seen before [17, 18, 19].
-Below: Mushroom spores and pollen grains, fast decay component of 10 to 11 ps.
+Explore fluorescence-decay processes which have never been seen before [19, 20, 21].
+Below: Mushroom spores and pollen grains, fast decay component, amplitude-weighted net lifetime, amplitude of fast decay component.
+Decay curves shown on the right.
+Fast component is 10 to 11 ps.

 Ultra-Fast Fluorescence Decay in Malignant Melanoma